scottc95665-work/dora/README.md

 Security is enabled by default in Dora.
 To run Dora in secured mode, simply omit `-e XPACK_ENABLED=false` from the docker commands above.
 Or use `-e XPACK_ENABLED=true`.

+Add `-e LOGIN_URL=…` to configure Perry location which is used when you click the login button on the swagger UI.

+For example: `-e LOGIN_URL=http://localhost:8090/authn/login`

 ## Building and publishing docker image with Elasticsearch + X-Pack

 The following command will build a versioned docker image with Elasticsearch 5.3.2 + X-Pack and publish it to DockerHub as `cwds/elasticsearch_xpack_data`